Medicjue/jhuDataCleansingFinal/README.md

-# Getting and cleaning data README
+# Johns Hopkins University - Getting and Cleaning Data README
 For creating a tidy data set of wearable computing data originally from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Files in this repo
+## Files in this repository
 * README.md -- This document
 * CodeBook.md -- Codebook describing variables, the data and transformations
 * run_analysis.R -- R code for tidying data